connexcs/docs/docs/setup/settings/servers.md

 ## Clusters

-If you have various servers in a load-balance configuration, we recommend putting them into a Cluster.
+If you have multiple servers in a load-balance configuration, we recommend putting them into a Cluster.

 To create a **Cluster**, click **`Cluster`**, and then click **:material-plus:** to enter the name.